 Q. What is the Petition Signers Report, and what is included in that file?

 A. The Petition Signers Report is generated based on the specific ballot issue requested, so it is not available for download immediately.
 The report will be provided directly to the customer by the vendor in the format requested (CD, email, file transfer).

-The Petition Signers Report is a county-by-county record of a specific ballot issue’s petition signers.
+The Petition Signers Report is a county-by-county record of a specific candidate's or ballot issue’s petition signers.
 By default, it is in county order and in order of when the signatures were processed by the county election officials.

 The field names are County, Submittal Number, Sheet, Line, Voter ID, Name, Residence, Status, Verification Reason (if the signature was rejected, the rejection reason selected by the county is included ), House District, and Circulator.
 A sample report is available at: Petition Signers Report Sample.

 The fee for the Petition Signers Report is $200 per ballot issue.